-Apologies for the late reporting on Prop Store’s monumental auction last month… I was out of the country for a few weeks and then caught a nasty cold traveling back to the U.S. In any event, in what for me is one of the biggest stories for 2017 (and probably THE biggest story) is the success that Prop Store had with their latest annual live auction event, which concluded on September 26th.
+Apologies for the late reporting on Prop Store’s monumental auction last month… I was out of the country for a few weeks and then caught a nasty cold traveling back to the U.S. In any event, in what for me is one of the biggest stories for 2017 is the success that Prop Store had with their latest annual live auction event, which concluded on September 26th.
 Prop Store has a lot of fans – and real friends – among the prop collecting community, so when they first embarked on launching their live auction business in England in 2014, I know myself and many others were hopeful that they would find some success.

 I always thought that it was an interesting choice to hold the auctions in England year after year.
 Of course, this is where the company began with Stephen Lane way back when, so it makes a lot of sense.
 But that does not mean that it does not hold it’s own challenges, as many collectors are more accustomed to the big auctions being held in the U.S. and things like VAT and overseas shipping can be a barrier to entry.
 Regardless, I think that they have proven that they can make it all work for them, and it has, judging by the results of the latest sale.

 While they seem to have built on each auction year after year, it was with 2017 that I thought that they might finally have a truly significant breakthrough in this space.
 The first hint was the tremendous pre-auction press that they received for weeks and weeks leading up to the event.